bparanj/crystal/programming/rails/reading-guidelines.md

 46. Read a >> n as a / k, where k = 2n.
 47. Examine one control structure at a time, treating its contents as a black box.
 48. Treat the controlling expression of each control structure as an assertion for the code it encloses.
 49. The return, goto, break, and continue statements as well as exceptions interfere with the structured flow of execution.
-Reason about their behavior separately since they all typically either terminate or restart the loop being processed.
+Reason about their behavior separately since they all  either terminate or restart the loop being processed.
 50. Reason about complex loops through their variant and invariant properties.
 51. Simplify code reasoning by rearranging code, using meaning-preserving transformations.